 - Delivering a final report and written recommendations to the Sheriff by no later than August 31, 2006.

 You may view the Panel's work program by clicking here.
 This file is a 113K Acrobat PDF (Free Acrobat Reader required).

-On January 9, 2006, Sheriff Sue Rahr asked for a blue ribbon panel to be formed to review the systems currently in place within the Sheriff’s Office that deal with employee misconduct and discipline.
-She expects the panel to make recommendations for improvement and publish a report that will be made available to the County Council and the public.
+On January 9, 2006, Sheriff Sue Rahr asked for a blue ribbon panel to be formed to review the systems that were currently in place within the Sheriff’s Office that dealt with employee misconduct and discipline.
+She expected the panel to make recommendations for improvement and publish a report that would be made available to the County Council and the public.

-The panel consists of a chairperson and nine members, who were chosen by the County Council, Executive Sims, and Prosecutor Maleng.
-A professional facilitator has been hired by the Sheriff’s Office to manage logistics and help write the final recommendations.
+The panel consisted of a chairperson and nine members, who were chosen by the County Council, Executive Sims, and Prosecutor Maleng.
+A professional facilitator was hired by the Sheriff’s Office to manage logistics and help write the final recommendations.

-“I believe the public must have confidence in their police department”, said Sheriff Rahr.
+“I believe the public must have confidence in their police department.”
 “Part of that trust has to be that we hold employees accountable for their actions, and that our discipline process is open, honest, and fair.
-I look forward to the scrutiny of the panel and any recommendations they have for improvement”, she added.
+I look forward to the scrutiny of the panel and any recommendations they have for improvement."